OfficeDev/office-js-docs/reference/excel/range.md

 ```

 ### getEntireRow()
-Gets an object that represents the entire row of the range (for example, if the current range represents cells "B4:E11", it's `GetEntireRow` is a range that represents rows "4:11").
+Gets an object that represents the entire row of the range (for example, if the current range represents cells "B4:E11", its `GetEntireRow` is a range that represents rows "4:11").

 #### Syntax
 ```js